×

 Article 28 – Deductible Expenditure

-Article 28 lists down the various expenditures that can be claimed as deduction by a Taxable Person to reduce their Tax Payable under the UAE Corporate Tax Law.
+Article 28 lists down the various expenditures that can be claimed as deductions by a Taxable Person to reduce their Tax Payable under the UAE Corporate Tax Law.
 Let’s take a look at the deductions provided under Article 28.

-Expenditure incurred wholly and exclusively for the purpose of the business :
+Expenditure incurred wholly and exclusively for the purpose of the business:

 Thus, all those expenditures that are legitimate in nature and incurred during the ordinary course of business to derive Taxable Income are deductible as per the UAE Corporate Tax Law.